-- .1 Water System design calculations consistent with Section 3.0. - .2 Wastewater System design calculations consistent with Section 4.0. - .3 Stormwater System design calculations consistent with Section 5.0. - .4 An overall plan indicating the existing and proposed Water, Wastewater and Stormwater Systems indicating the HRWC Design Specification edition. - .5 Plan, profile, cross section and detail drawings.
+- .1 Water System design calculations consistent with Section 3.0. - .2 Wastewater System design calculations consistent with Section 4.0. - .3 Stormwater System design calculations consistent with Section 5.0. - .4 Plan and profile, cross section and detail drawings. - .5 A geotechnical report prepared by the Design Engineer.
+The geotechnical report is to address the geological and hydrological aspects of the development and will determine soil types for the proposed Water, Wastewater and Stormwater Systems locations.

-- .6 A geotechnical report prepared by the Design Engineer.
-The geotechnical report is to address the geological and hydrological aspects of the development and will determine soil types for the proposed Water, Wastewater and Stormwater Systems locations. - .7 A cost estimate for the proposed Water, Wastewater and Stormwater Systems extension.
+.6 A cost estimate for the proposed Water, Wastewater and Stormwater Systems extension.